 Does it Make Sense to Super Score for YOU?

 Don’t get too excited yet.
-It’s not always advantageous to Super Score.
-Families are often perplexed when we advise not to Super Score.
-You really need to do the math first.
-Let’s take an example of a recently disappointed parent whom we advised not to Super Score the ACT.
+Not all students have a Super Score.
+Families are often perplexed by this.
+Do the math first.
+Let’s take an example of a recently disappointed parent.
 She thought we’d tell her to do so, as there was a 1 point difference on the Super Score total.

 Don’t delay in registering if you do plan to retest!
-Do the math before you decide.
+Do the math before you decide instead of wasting money on sending unnecessary score reports.